slcs-jsc/icon2vtk/README.md

 ## Summary of the most important options

-- `--time-index`: select one time record
+- `--time-index`: select one or more time records
-- `--level-index`: select one vertical level for 3-D fields
+- `--level-index`: select one or more vertical levels for slice export
 - `--coarsen-level N`: coarsen by up to `N` ICON refinement levels when `parent_cell_index` is available
 - `--vtk-format ascii|binary`: choose legacy VTK encoding
 - `--bbox ...`: select a rectangular region